ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 - **Phrases** like: I do it for myself.
 - This isn’t everything.
 But things like dressing better, exercising, taking care of yourself is what you must do for yourself

+nuance

+Don't talk about yourself badly.
+Specially when you havent done anything wrong.
+We are sometimes too critical of our past selves when we don't remember the exact incidents.
 ## **Responsible for self**: Full accountability for myself

 **IDENTITY**: Responsible